-The Library’s 3D printing tools are available to make three-dimensional objects in plastic using a design that the patron has provided as a digital computer file.
+The Library’s 3D printing tools are available to make three-dimensional objects in plastic using a digital design file that the patron has provided.

-- The Library’s 3D printers may be used for lawful purposes only.
-The public will not be permitted to use the Library’s 3D printers to create material that is:
+1. The Library’s 3D printing tools may be used for lawful purposes only.
+Patrons will not be permitted to use the Library’s 3D printers to create an item that is:

 - Prohibited by local, state, or federal law.